-This procedure applies to all staff, volunteers, and work placement students who work for or with the Department for Education.
+This procedure applies to any staff or volunteers who work for or with the Department for Education.

 Our staff and volunteers must report a reasonable suspicion that a child or young person is, or might be, at risk.
 Reports are made to the Child Abuse Report Line (CARL).
-This is a legal obligation that is covered by the Children and Young People (Safety) Act 2017 (SA) (section 30).
-These individuals are known as mandated notifiers.
+This is a legal obligation that is covered by the Children and Young People (Safety) Act 2017 (section 30).
+These people are called mandated notifiers.

 Separate to and out of scope of this procedure is a personal responsibility to protect and report known or suspected child sexual abuse by an employee of the department to SA Police (131 444).
-Failure to protect a child from sexual abuse by another employee or failure to report to SA Police known or suspected abuse to a child by another employee may result in a criminal offence carrying a penalty of imprisonment.
-The requirement to report to SA Police applies where a prescribed person knows or suspects that another person (the abuser) is an employee of the department and is, has, or is likely to sexually abuse a child.
+Failure to report to SA Police may result in a criminal offence carrying a penalty of imprisonment.
+The requirement to report to SA Police is a different obligation to reporting a child at risk of harm to CARL.
+Reporting to SA Police applies where a prescribed person knows or suspects that another person (the abuser) is an employee of the department and is, has, or is likely to sexually abuse a child.
 You should ensure you are familiar with this additional personal responsibility introduced into the Criminal Law Consolidation Act by the Statutes Amendment (Child Sexual Abuse) Act 2021.
-(See definitions section of this policy for the meaning of 'prescribed' person and 'employee' for the purposes of the Statutes Amendment (Child Sexual Abuse) Act 2021.
+(See definitions section of this policy for the meaning of 'prescribed' person and 'employee' for the purposes of the Statutes Amendment (Child Sexual Abuse) Act 2021).